University Legislative Reform Project

 The Information Infrastructure and Services Rule and Order are being remade in very similar terms to their existing versions, but amended to reflect that the Information Infrastructure and Services Statute 2012 is being repealed by the Repeal Statute.

-Similarly with the Coursework Award Rule, this requires updating as the current instrument is made under the authority of the Vice Chancellor Statute which will be repealed as part of this work.
-There are also a number of reference to orders that need to be amended to refer to University Legislation under the new framework.
-CGRO is currently working in consultation with DSA/ASQO to see if any further amendments should be incorporated.
+Similarly with the Coursework Award Rule, this requires updating as the current instrument is made under the authority of the Vice Chancellor Statute which has been repealed as part of this work.

 For more assistance contact: